andrewmatveychuk/andrewmatveychuk.com/cm5b5zlbj000409l2226ihyhx.md

 Despite optimizing my reading routine, it still requires some time.
 The time, which is always less than I need.
 I decided that I could not afford just read random titles hoping to find something useful or enjoyable because I could not stand the feeling of wasted time after reading crappy or shallow writing.

-Over time I have formed my preference for recommendation sources.
+Over time, I have formed a preference for recommendation sources.
 They are the people I communicate a lot with and know well, authorities in the areas of my interest, informative reviews by other readers and definitely the recommendations and references by the authors of books I have already read.
 From my experience, if you enjoyed a piece of writing and share the author’s views on the subject, it is more likely that his or her recommendations will be relevant to your interests and will be worth reading.

 This doesn’t mean that you should avoid picking up random books, but at least you should be aware of what you expect from your reading.